Polyvinylpolypyrrolidone

 PVPP can be used as a drug, taken as a tablet or suspension to absorb compounds (so-called endotoxins) that cause diarrhea.
 (Cf. bone char, charcoal.)

 It is also used as a fining to extract impurities (via agglomeration followed by filtration).
 It is used in winemaking.
 Using the same principle it is used to remove polyphenols in beer production and thus clear beers with stable foam are produced.
 One such commercial product is called Polyclar.
 PVPP forms bonds similar to peptidic bonds in protein (especially, like proline residues) and that is why it can precipitate tannins the same way as proteins do.

-PVPP has E number code E1202 and is used as a stabiliser.
+PVPP is used as a stabiliser.

+Safety

+Autopsies have found that crospovidone/PVPP contributes to pulmonary vascular injury in substance abusers who have injected pharmaceutical tablets intended for oral consumption.